Alex-II/Alex-II.github.io/_posts/2017-12-28-lets_get_lazy.md

 // Given a list of integers of length n
 // You'd think this would be O(3n) or such
-// As in, you'd find all the >3 in the list,
+// As in, you'd expect you first need to find all the >3 in the list,
 // then all the even ones among them,
 // the double them all, then pick the first
 // but..
 Console.WriteLine(
-   numbers.Where(IsGT3) //instead only 1,2,3, 5, and 4 reach here
+   numbers.Where(IsGT3) //instead, only 1,2,3, 5, and 4 reach here
           .Where(IsEven) // only 5 and 4 reach here
           .Select(DoubleIt) // 4 gets doubled
           .First()); // done